JeyDotC/Hirudo/src/README.md

             ...
             LotsOfModules/

-You can have various applications, each one with their own *Models* layer and with their own *Modules*.
+You can have various applications, each one with their own *assets*, *Models* layer and with their own *Modules*.

     YourApp/
+        assets/
         Models/
         Modules/
     AnotherApp/
+        assets/
         Models/
         Modules/
         ...
     LotsOfApps/
+        assets/
         Models/
         Modules/